Meta-models for transfer learning in source localisation: Representing AE Maps with Gaussian Processes Regression

 Following~\cite{jones2022bayesian} we use a zero-mean and Mat\'{e}rn $3/2$ kernel function $k_f$ for the covariance function,

 The zero-mean function is justified since the complex plate geometry prevents the specification of a parametrised mean.
-In the absence of this information, a zero mean is sufficient in practice, since the GP alone is flexible enough to model arbitrary trends.
+In the absence of this information, a zero mean is usually sufficient practice, since the GP alone is flexible enough to model arbitrary trends, given enough training data.
 Two hyperparameters are introduced via the kernel $k_f$ (\ref{eq:Matern32}) such that $\boldsymbol{\theta} = \{\alpha, l\}$.
 The process variance $\alpha$ encodes the magnitude of function variations around the expected mean.
 The length scale $l$ encodes how much influence a training observation has on its neighbouring inputs, it represents the \textit{smoothness} of the approximating family of functions.